Echoxu101/Meshy---Jobs/README.md

-# 🚀 Join Meshy – The Best 3D GenAI Platform!
+# 🚀 Join Meshy – The #1 3D GenAI platform, trusted by millions worldwide.
+The ONLY 3D AI tool featured in A16Z's 2024 AI Tools Survey.

-Meshy is building the future of 3D generation with cutting-edge AI.
-We're on a mission to revolutionize 3D content creation — and we're scaling our dream team!
+Shape the Future of 3D Creativity, Together with Meshy.

 ## 💼 We’re Hiring:
 - **Generative AI Researcher**